0xSero/partisia-docs/docs/pbc-fundamentals/governance-overview.md

 ## Public smart contracts and Zero Knowledge smart contract

-Users can deploy two types of smart contracts, public and zero knowledge.
+Users can deploy two types of smart contracts, public contracts and zero knowledge contracts.
 For zero knowledge contracts you need to be able to register and allocate a select group of nodes to handle the secret calculation.
 You have the ability to deploy your own smart contracts with WASM Deploy and ZK Deploy linked below.

 ??? info "[ZK Deploy](https://browser.partisiablockchain.com/contracts/018bc1ccbb672b87710327713c97d43204905082cb)"